-Wearing 3D-printed shoes is no longer a scene from a sci-fi movie but a reality most overlook.
+3D-printed shoes are no longer futuristic accessories but reality most overlook.

 In this article, I’ll introduce you to the best 3D-printed shoes you can buy right now from major footwear brands.